christopherganda/dkatalis-atm/README.md

   2. Write: The write process has to be fast and handles race condition.
   3. Resizing: If we only utilize data structure, that means the DS has to be optimal to resize.
 ### 2. Deposit
-  Logged in user can deposit any amounts.<br />
+  Logged in user can deposit any amounts.
+If the user owes another user, this will be prioritized before going to balance.<br />
   Command: `deposit [amount]`<br />
 #### Key Consideration